sulphitic7864/RKL_Master/README.md

 Introduction:
 Regional Basketball League (RKL) is the third strongest basketball league in Lithuania.
-Since Remigijus Kuodis has become the director of the league in 2022, increasingly growing in popularity due to their innovations and marketing.
+Since Remigijus Kuodis has become the director of the league in 2022, the increasingly growing in popularity due to their innovations and marketing.
 Client: